Undergraduate Course Approval Process

 (see Rackham Course Approval Process for graduate courses)

 - Faculty: Faculty members propose new courses to the departmental curriculum committee, which is responsible for vetting proposals according to the unit’s practice.
 They then give the information to a staff member in Student Services who has access to the online course approval request form (CARF).
-(Click on New Courses and Modifications to see blank CARF forms that indicate types of information and definitions.)
 The CARF for new courses also requires a plan for course assessment, often a point of confusion for faculty members who submit a proposal.
 Course assessment refers to an evaluation of the success of the course itself through a measurement of how well the learning gains of students fulfill the instructor’s goals.
 Final course evaluations cannot constitute a full assessment, since they rate the instructor’s teaching and the students’ perception of the course’s success.
 Assessment also differs from course requirements, a list of assignments used as the basis for evaluating and grading students.

 - Student Services Staff: A person in Student Services has access to the online CARF and knows how to enter information provided by faculty members.
 If text exceeds the maximum number of characters in a field (extended course description, course requirements, and supporting statement), users can send additional information to the Curriculum Office.
 After saving and generating a printed CARF for departmental files, we recommend users send a copy to instructors to make sure the information is correct and complete.
 Clicking on the “submit” button immediately transfers the CARF to the tasklist of the Curriculum Office.
 Otherwise, it will not be considered by the Curriculum Committee.